 Photo by David Uichanco, fellow TBRDM runner

 I entered the last few meters of the course.
 I could see the finish line.
 I saw my family cheering for me.
-I crossed the finish line in 6:34:50, just less than five minutes off my target time.
 What a happy feeling it was when I cut the tape.
 I finished my first marathon.
 I conquered the distance.
 The impossible became possible and my dream became a reality.
 I went through different emotions during the run but in the end, it was all worth it.